Arachnophobia (film): Critical response

 In Leonard Maltin's Movie Guide, film critic Leonard Maltin calls Arachnophobia a "slick comic thriller", praising the acting with a caveat: "Not recommended for anyone who's ever covered their eyes during a movie".
-Writing for Newsweek, David Ansen compared the film to B movies "about the small town threatened by alien invaders", calling it well-made but "oddly unresonant".
+Writing for Newsweek, David Ansen compared the film to B movies "about the small town threatened by alien invaders", calling it well-made but "oddly unresonant."
 Roger Ebert of the Chicago Sun-Times said that the film made audiences "squirm out of enjoyment, not terror", and gave it three out of four stars.

-Arachnophobia has a 93% rating based on 44 reviews at Rotten Tomatoes, with an average rating of 7/10.
+Arachnophobia has a 92% rating based on 48 reviews at Rotten Tomatoes.
 The website's critical consensus reads, "Arachnophobia may not deliver genuine chills, but it's an affectionate, solidly built tribute to Hollywood's classic creature features."
 On Metacritic, the film has a score of 67 based on 22 reviews, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.
 Some people interested in spiders protested against the film, believing that it tarnished the public's view of spiders.